tduck96/newsreel/README.md

 # Bleiweiss Newsreel #
 Responsive single-page web application built with react.
 Mobile-first design.
 User can sort through articles both by posted date (breaking news) and alphabetically (a-z)

-Articles pulled from public API at https://newsapi.org/
+<sub> Articles pulled from public API at https://newsapi.org/ </sub>

-State managed with React Context API/useContext hook.
+<sub> State managed with React Context API/useContext hook. </sub>

-Articles are paginated 15 at a time, the feature is built with the use of the React-Paginate dependency.
+<sub> Articles are paginated 15 at a time, the feature is built with the use of the React-Paginate dependency. </sub>

 ## TO RUN ON YOUR DEVICE ##